WSDOT/apache-scalp/README.md

 ## How it works
 Scalp is basically using the regular expression from the [PHP-IDS](https://github.com/PHPIDS/PHPIDS) project and matches the lines from the Apache access log file.
 These regexp has been chosen because of their quality and the top activity of the team maintaining that project.

-You will then need this file [default_filter.xml](https://raw.github.com/PHPIDS/PHPIDS/master/lib/IDS/default_filter.xml) in order to run Scalp.
+You will then need this file [default_filter.xml](https://raw.github.com/PHPIDS/PHPIDS/master/lib/IDS/default_filter.xml) or let Scalp! download it for you.

-## Usage
+### How to use
 Scalp has a couple of options that may be useful in order to save time when scalping a huge log file or in order to perform a full examination; the default options are almost okay for log files of hundreds of MB.

+Edit the config file under scalp/config.py.example with your email server data and save as example/config.py

 Current options: